Hometown association: Domestic affairs

 The majority of hometown associations are relatively new and concentrated mainly in four states: California, New York, Texas, and Florida.
 Approximately two-thirds (63%) of Latino HTAs rely on donations.
 Although the total number of Latino hometown associations is unmeasured, there are about 4,000 HTAs that have received legal status in accordance with the Internal Revenue Service (IRS) during the 1990s.
 According to the IRS, among the HTAs that have formalized their status for tax purposes, about 62% operate on less than $25,000 per year, another 14% on $25,000–99,999, and 23% on $100,000 or more.
 The majority of Latino associations have an inside-view of Latino problems and possible solutions, and they have a special role in identifying community needs.

 Raising money for improvements in their hometowns has long been a key organizing strategy, originally in cooperation with either the hometown church or local authorities.
 This took on a new character in towns like Zacatecas, Mexico where the state government began matching the funds provided by the migrants for a number of projects in the late 1980s.
 This funds-matching program is an example of how migrant interaction with Mexican policy produced migrant activism, bi-national migrant 'civil society' and migrant leadership networks in the 1990s.
 There are several elements included in the explanation of the rise and sustenance of these HTA networks, such as preexisting clique-like networks, transnational networks, and collective remittances.
 The preexisting network matches the experience of many rural origin-based HTAs and is consistent with the scholarship noting the relationship between collective remittances and high-migration states.
 There is of course the possibility for political bias given the way in which local, state, and federal power is structured and how projects are initiated and funded.

 Foreign government influence

 In the United States, overseas Chinese hometown associations (tongxianghui) have received attention for certain activities that may fall afoul of the Foreign Agents Registration Act in which they act as vectors for foreign governments to influence the country's politics and elections.
 The Department of Justice has increasingly scrutinized overseas Chinese hometown associations for united front activities.
 Concerns have been raised about overseas Chinese hometown associations coordinating with the Chinese consulate and making political endorsement in contravention of Internal Revenue Service (IRS) rules for the non-profits against electioneering.
+Concerns about Chinese hometown associations, such as the Henan Association of Eastern America, as vectors of Chinese Communist Party influence operations was specifically raised during the trial of Linda Sun.
+An umbrella organization of Chinese hometown associations, the United Chinese Associations of the Eastern United States, has publicly identified itself as a foreign agent for China.
+In April 2026, U.S. House lawmakers asked the IRS to investigate the tax-exempt status of several Chinese hometown associations due to election interference concerns.

+Drug trafficking

+Leaders of multiple Chinese hometown associations in New York City have been linked to illicit cannabis cultivation and trafficking in Oklahoma.